-Please read these terms and conditions carefully before you use the TeleNav Software.
-Your use of the TeleNav Software indicates that you accept these terms and conditions.
-If you do not accept these terms and conditions, do not break the seal of the package, launch, or otherwise use the TeleNav Software.
-TeleNav may revise this Agreement and the privacy policy at any time, with or http://www.telenav.com from time to time to review the then current version of this Agreement and of the privacy policy.
+Please read these terms and conditions carefully before you use the Telenav Software.
+Your use of the Telenav Software indicates that you accept these terms and conditions.
+If you do not accept these terms and conditions, do not break the seal of the package, launch, or otherwise use the Telenav Software.